Leandro Cabrera

 Leandro Daniel Cabrera Sasía (born 17 June 1991) is a Uruguayan professional footballer who plays for La Liga club Espanyol.
 Mainly a central defender, he can also play as a left-back.

-He spent the vast majority of his career in Spain, mostly in the Segunda División.
+He spent the vast majority of his career in Spain, making 299 appearances in the Segunda División and more than 200 in La Liga.
 Other than in his own country, he also competed professionally in Italy.

 Club career

 Atlético Madrid

 Born in Montevideo, Cabrera started his career with local Defensor Sporting, playing seven Primera División matches for the first team as they won the 2009 Clausura.
-In June 2009 he signed with La Liga club Atlético Madrid for €1.5 million, paid to former Uruguay international player Daniel Fonseca who owned his rights (and ceded 50% to Atlético).
+In June 2009, he signed with La Liga club Atlético Madrid for €1.5 million, paid to former Uruguay international player Daniel Fonseca who owned his rights (and ceded 50% to Atlético).

 In a strange first season, where he even failed to appear for the reserves, Cabrera's debut for the first team only took place on 2 May 2010, featuring as a left-back in a 3–1 away defeat against Sevilla FC.
 He was also booked in the game.

 In the summer of 2010, Cabrera was loaned to Recreativo de Huelva for 2010–11, with the Andalusians in the Segunda División.
 He joined another second-tier side, CD Numancia, on loan for the next campaign.
 The following five years – the first two on loan – he continued competing at that level with Hércules CF, Real Madrid Castilla and Real Zaragoza.